paladin-devops/waypoint-plugin-nomad-pack/README.md

 ### Remote Operations

-The Waypoint ODR image has been extended, and a custom ODR image which includes the Nomad Pack binary is available at the [Docker repository `paladindevops/waypoint-odr-nomad-pack:latest`](https://hub.docker.com/r/paladindevops/waypoint-odr-nomad-pack).
+The Waypoint ODR image has been customized and extended, and a custom ODR image which includes the Nomad Pack binary is available at the [Docker repository `paladindevops/waypoint-odr-nomad-pack:latest`](https://hub.docker.com/r/paladindevops/waypoint-odr-nomad-pack).
 With the Waypoint CLI, you can use this image in your project's remote operations by creating a runner profile with this image configured!
 An example of this for a Docker ODR is below, but this can work on any platform for which there is a task launcher plugin.